 The future demands that we live

 closer together.
 Too long have we

+failed to live our best because we have

 lived each for himself.
 It is possible

 to continue to live as we have in the

 past, but we will not have a neighborhood nor a community in the midst of

 a great society.
 Arise, let us be going.